runtimeverification/mir-semantics/kmir/k-src/mir-assert.md

-  syntax BoundsCheck ::= "index out of bounds: the length is " Operand " but the index is " Operand //Should this Oprand always uSize syntax OverflowNeg ::= "attempt to negate " Operand ", which would overflow" syntax DivideByZero ::= "attempt to divide " Operand " by zero" syntax Remainder ::= "attempt to calculate the remainder of " Operand " with a divisor of zero" syntax Overflow ::= "attempt to compute " Operand " + " Operand ", which would overflow"
+  syntax BoundsCheck ::= "index out of bounds: the length is " Operand " but the index is " Operand //Should this Oprand always uSize syntax OverflowNeg ::= "attempt to negate " Operand ", which would overflow" syntax DivisionByZero ::= "attempt to divide " Operand " by zero" syntax RemainderByZero ::= "attempt to calculate the remainder of " Operand " with a divisor of zero" syntax Overflow ::= "attempt to compute " Operand " + " Operand ", which would overflow"
                     | "attempt to compute " Operand " - " Operand ", which would overflow"
                     | "attempt to compute " Operand " * " Operand ", which would overflow"